papermerge/documentation/docs/setup/docker.md

 ## Worker

 For complete setup you need to start one or multiple workers.
-Worker is the component which, amon other things, performs OCR.
+Worker is the component which, among other things, performs OCR.

 Here is minimal docker compose file with web ui and one worker: